-PSY 209 Abnormal Psychology 3 credits 3 class hours
+PSY 209 Abnormal Psychology

 Students will demonstrate mastery of past and current theoretical perspectives on abnormal behavior.
 The course will evaluate issues relating to classification, etiology, and treatment of basic abnormal behaviors identified in the diagnostic and statistical manual.
 Case studies will be examined as they relate to various disorders.
 Prerequisite: PSY 101